Richardqiyi/classification-and-characterisation-of-PHFs/README.md

 # 3D DenseNet for classification and characterisation of proximal humerus fractures on CT-scans
+## Final Model (Main Contribution of This Repository)

+This repository provides a **final, fully trained 3D DenseNet-121 model** for the **classification and characterisation of proximal humerus fractures (PHFs) on CT scans**.

+- The model has already been **trained and internally validated**
+- It performs **multi-task classification** of clinically relevant fracture characteristics
+- A **pretrained checkpoint is provided** and can be directly used

 ## Tasks
 Proximal humerus CT-scans will be classified on the following characteristics: